 - 1. Idle/coast the boat onto the trailer using as little power as possible, while keeping it centered between the guide poles. - 2.
-Power slowly forward until the bow eye roller contacts. - 3.
-Winch hook must be attached to bow eye and tightened before trailering.
+Power slowly forward until the bow eye roller contacts.
+If it will not reach the roller with low power, position the trailer slightly deeper in the water. - 3.
+Winch hook must be attached to bow eye and tightened before trailering. - 4.
+Secure the safety strap to the bow eye once the winch hook is tightened.